Alsciende/auth/README.md

 # auth

-Small security-related project to showcase Hexagonal Architecture.
+A small security-related project to showcase Hexagonal Architecture.